Steve Ricchetti: Other activities

 Ricchetti is on the board of advisors of the Center for Congress at Indiana University.
 He formerly served on the boards of the Center for American Progress, Trust for the National Mall, and Bloomberg Government before stepping down from those positions to take a post in Biden's office as Counselor to the Vice President.

 Personal life

 Ricchetti lives in McLean, Virginia.
-He is married to his wife Amy and has four children.
+He has four children with his wife, Amy.
+Three of his children also worked in the Biden administration: Daniel, a senior adviser in the State Department; J.J.; a special assistant in the Office of Legislative Affairs, and Shannon, a deputy associate director of the Office of the Social Secretary.